-Since the beginning of March, the ENABLE Works team have been fantastic – dealing with the rapid change to home working and supporting the people in our services to access financial assistance, foodbanks, healthcare and all kinds of wider support.
+Since March 2020, the ENABLE Works team has been fantastic – dealing with the rapid change to home working and supporting the people in our services to access financial assistance, foodbanks, healthcare and all kinds of wider support.

 939 people took part in the survey, across 23 local authority areas.
 The majority of people were aged 17-19, but we spoke to people aged 13 up to 65.

 As you’d expect, most people had a learning disability or autism, but we also support people with other disabilities and long-term conditions or more than one – as well as some people (on our Fair Start Scotland programmes) who have other barriers to work.

 We asked about the biggest single impact, which was – by far – social isolation.
 54% of people told us about how they have been isolating alone, unable to see loved ones and friends for months – a position we are all in, but for disabled people, one which can have huge consequences on access to essentials, health and welfare.

 13% of people told us how they had developed a mental health condition or that their existing mental health issue had worsened.
 Many people told us about increasing anxiety about their own vulnerability and fears for going outside to get basics and worries for the health of their loved ones.